Digital Village Official Launch Coming Soon

 In 2017, Digital Village has been working with Startmesh to advise in Strategy and raise Investment.
 I’m blessed to be have been partnered with mentor and business partner, Terry Samaras?who brings a wealth of knowledge, experience and wisdom.
 A team of Suzanne Sweerman on business strategy, Adam Stott on finance, Melanie Reece on commercialisation, Kim Loan on tech and Mike Sutjiadi (individual consultant) on process and architecture.
 Collectively, we expanded the business model and put a strategy and timeline in place with high growth goals.?In Lean Startup fashion, we opted to further test and validate the business concept and business model before diving in the deep end. based on our experiments, we will be looking to raise a Series A round of funding upward of 1million dollars this September.

 A special mention to Mike Sutjiadi for his amazing grace on the white board and spreadsheet and his ongoing support for the Village.
 Many other contractors and consultants of whom have had input along the way can’t all be mentioned but a shout out to Josh Thompson for his creativity and energy.
-James Groeneveld??for his incredible engineering and smart solutions to client problems.
-Joel Baldwin?for his teamwork and British sense of humour. ?Xander Groeneveld?for being the?ultimate?wierdo and a good friend.
+James Groeneveld for his incredible engineering and smart solutions to client problems.
+Joel Baldwin for his teamwork and British sense of humour. ?Xander Groeneveld for being a good engineer and good friend.

 We work with Startups, SME’s and Corporates also.
 The size of the teams differ, there may be more than one Producer involved, the scope expands, but the process of trading value for deliverables remains the same.
 A process that provides transparency for the client and suppliers to be clear on what work has been agreed on and what work has been done.
 It is the producers role to make sure what is being done, is the right thing for the client. ?The Teams and the Producer are paid on a per-module basis.
 A module is a contract of agreed deliverables and comes at a fixed price.
 Modules can be product iterations, development sprints, Statements of Work or anything that you as a client will pay for.